dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/form-row/demos.md

 ### Custom indent layout

 Customize the `.dnb-form-row` styles.
-Instead of using the build in `indent` property.
+Instead of using the built in `indent` property.

 <FormRowCustomIndentLayout />